 - Rebel Leader: Alternate Mickey.
 (It's Ricky.)

-- Refusal of the Call: Initially, after his help in World War Three The Doctor offered him a spot in the TARDIS only to be turned down (one of the few companions to do so).
+- Refusal of the Call: Initially, after his help in "World War Three", the Doctor offers him a spot in the TARDIS only to be turned down (one of the few companions to do so).

 - Replacement Goldfish: Becomes one for Jake, Ricky's boyfriend.
 Jake copes pretty well with the idea, but since Mickey's not gay, it's a dysfunctional setup to say the least.

 - Salt and Pepper: Alongside his partner in crime, Jake.

 - Taking Up the Mantle: When his alternate self dies, Mickey simply assumes his identity and continues the fight.

 - Techno Wizard: He describes himself as "technical support" because he's very good with computers.

 - Token Minority Couple: With Martha, of the "Independently-Made" variety.

 - Took a Level in Badass: Multiple.
 To wit, from lovable but aimless boyfriend to a capable hacker and fully-fledged companion.
 Ends up fighting Cybermen in an alternate reality and respected member of that reality's Torchwood, and finally earns his happy ending with a woman who saved the world with the power of story.